mikeauclair/firewall_constraint/README.md

 ----

-You should be able to do DB-based whitelisting using the Proc whitelisting and an activerecord lookup or something similar to:
+You can also do DB-based whitelisting using the Proc-based whitelisting method:

+app/models/valid_ip.rb:

+    class ValidIp < ActiveRecord::Base
+    end

+config/routes.rb:

-    constraints FirewallConstraint.new(Proc.new{ValidIps.all.map{|x| x.ip}})
+    constraints FirewallConstraint.new(Proc.new{ValidIp.pluck(:ip)}) do
+      get '/blah'
+    end